Tips For Tight Hips

 We don’t want to break out the anatomy textbook just yet, so here are the basics that will get you going quickly...

-Start big, end small:
+Start with big, end with small muscles:

 We always recommend starting with larger-surface-area tools like the axle, helix, or atom.
 Why?
 Because it will help ease the pressure into the nervous system, and take care of broad areas of surface level tissue.
 If you’re sore and start with a small-ish ball jamming into your hip, the tissue might not be warmed enough to get the relaxing, productive release you’re looking for.
 By starting with larger tools, you are warming the tissue, increasing blood flow, and prepping for any deeper work you may want.